 NI’s mission is to provide engineers and scientists with systems to promote scientific discovery and progress.
 As part of this mission, NI offers hardware and software products for use with a variety of Linux distributions and versions.
 The systems span both desktop and embedded use cases, and address the needs of those using Linux across academia and industry.

 NI products for desktop Linux include select hardware drivers and LabVIEW software.
 In addition to third-party desktop PCs, Linux desktop support is also on PXI and PXI Express controllers.
 Linux desktop support is limited to Red Hat Enterprise Linux (both desktop and workstation versions), Scientifc Linux, and openSUSE.

-For those more familiar with Linux and looking to take advantage of the benefits of Linux alongside a LabVIEW Real-Time application, the NI Linux Real-Time Community offers practical how-to documentation and a forum for questions specifically on the NI Linux Real-Time OS.
+For those more familiar with Linux and looking to take advantage of the benefits of Linux alongside a LabVIEW Real-Time application, the NI Linux Real-Time Community offers practical how-to documentation and a forum for questions specifically on NI Linux Real-Time.

 The registered trademark Linux® is used pursuant to a sublicense from LMI, the exclusive licensee of Linus Torvalds, owner of the mark on a worldwide basis.
 Permission to use and/or modify the penguin image is granted by Larry Ewing and The GIMP.